ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 		},

 		// Adds support for `foo` and `bar` classes to the already supported
-		// <p> elements (those are enabled by the specific Paragraph feature).
+		// <p> elements (those are enabled by the dedicated paragraph feature).
 		{
 			name: 'p',
 			classes: [ 'foo', 'bar' ]